 Like any network connection, Virtual Private Networks (VPNs) can run into connection troubles that need to be diagnosed and resolved.
-While many of these troubles can often originate from your service provider, there’s a number of common VPN connection errors that can be fixed or mitigated on your end in order to maximize your connection.
+While many of these troubles can often originate from your service provider, several common VPN connection errors can be fixed or mitigated on your end to maximize your connection.

 Due to the nature of a VPN, dropping the connection to your service provider while using it can leave your privacy wide open.
 Reducing the chance of this happening is essential to getting the most out of your VPN service.
-There’s a handful of precautions you can take prior to establishing a connection with your service to ensure that even if you do get dropped or run into connection errors your privacy stays safe.
+There’s a handful of precautions you can take before establishing a connection with your service to ensure that even if you do get dropped or run into connection errors, your privacy stays safe.

 The number one thing I can’t recommend enough is enabling a “kill-switch”, either through your connection application or a third-party piece of software.
-Normally when you lose connection to your VPN, your computer will simply kick your connection back to your normal internet service pathways, completely removing any benefit of using a VPN.
-Enabling the kill-switch mechanism will ensure that if you do experience connection troubles your link will immediately be terminated, reducing the chance of your privacy becoming compromised.
+Normally when you lose connection to your VPN, your computer will kick your connection back to your normal internet service pathways, completely removing any benefit of using a VPN.
+Enabling the kill-switch mechanism will ensure that your link will immediately be terminated if you experience connection troubles, reducing the chance of your privacy becoming compromised.

 Fix Common Windows 10 VPN Issues

 1. Ensure that your regular network connection is working

 The obvious first step, making sure your regular connection is working, sets the stage for the rest of the troubleshooting on this list.
 There’s a myriad of simple ways to test this: check your e-mail, do a web search, or open any application that requires an online connection to use.